achever1/git-flow/README.md

          git flow release finish '1.0.1'

+Bump the version number and do everything that’s required to release your project in the release branch.
-Create a commit on the release branch to update the `CHANGELOG.md` Once the QA validation is done, then run the following commands :
+Create a commit on the release branch to update the `CHANGELOG.md`.
+Once the QA validation is done, then run the following commands :